 Minimum Alternate Tax (MAT) in India

-Due to increase in the number of zero tax paying companies, MAT was introduced by the Finance Act, 1987 with effect from assessment year 1988-89.
-Later on, it was withdrawn by the Finance Act, 1990 and then reintroduced by Finance (No. 2) Act, 1996, wef1-4-1997.
+Due to an increase in the number of zero-tax-paying companies, MAT was introduced by the Finance Act of 1987, which was effective from the assessment year 1988-89.
+Later on, it was withdrawn by the Finance Act, 1990 and then reintroduced by the Finance (No. 2) Act, 1996, wef1-4-1997.

 The objective of introduction of MAT is to bring into the tax net “zero tax companies” which in spite of having the earned substantial book profits and having paid dividends, do not pay any tax due to various the tax audit in India concessions and incentives provided under the Income-tax Law.